 A new study examining the information collected from a large, representative Canadian adult cohort over the age of 45 found correlations between the risk of diet and anxiety disorder.
-Certain factors linked to anxiety included the biological sex of an person and whether or not they were an immigrant.
+Certain factors linked to anxiety included the biological sex of an individual and whether or not they were an immigrant.

 A study conducted in 2015 showed that anxiety disorders are among the most common mental health conditions in the USA and Europe.

 Every year, 18.1 percent of the U.S. population reports living with an anxiety disorder, according to the Anxiety and Depression Association of America.

 According to the most recent estimates by the World Health Organization (WHO) in 2015, 3.6 percent of the entire population lives with an anxiety disorder worldwide.

 Researchers constantly evaluate and re-evaluate the factors that could contribute to a person’s risk of developing an anxiety disorder in an effort to provide strategies for prevention.

 A team of researchers from various institutions—including the Kwantlen Polytechnic University in Surrey and the University of Toronto, both in Canada—recently conducted a study assessing significant associations between different factors and the likelihood of an anxiety disorder developing.

 The team reports the findings of the study in a paper now published in the International Journal of Public Health and Environmental Science.

 “Anxiety disorders, which are a leading cause of disability, are estimated to affect 10 per cent of the global population,” reports lead author Karen Davison, Ph.D.